adamedx/winbox/README.md

   exit code of the last Windows process launched by the shell, and the prompt changes color based the success or failure of the last PowerShell cmdlet that was executed.
+* **Run a PowerShell script!** This cookbook unlocks the revolutionary power of using a scripting language to... run scripts.
+  It does this by doing something you've most likely already done on your workstation, but in case you haven't, or you're setting up a new workstation, it sets the PowerShell execution policy to `Unrestricted` so that you can run scripts without signing them.
 * **Get to your Documents directory fast**.
 This cookbook defines an alias `docs` that will change your current directory to your *Documents* directory, even if it's configured to a network